Bchir/react-print-tool/README.md

 //use your own react component PrintTool.printFromReactComponent(<TheBestReactComponent prop={data} />)

- //OR use html in a string PrintTool.printFromString("<div>Hello world</div>")
+ // use html in a string PrintTool.printFromString("<div>Hello world</div>")

+// use selector to print existing html element PrintTool.printExistingElement("div.elementClass #elementID")

 ```